urbste/pyTheiaSfM/README.md

 ## How to build Python wheels

 ### Local build
+Tested on Ubuntu.
 ```bash
 python setup.py bdist_wheel
 ```

-### With docker
+### With Docker
-The docker build will actually build manylinux wheels.
-(Python 3.5-3.9)
+The docker build will actually build manylinux wheels for Linux (Python 3.5-3.9)
 ```bash
 docker build -t pytheia:0.1 .
 docker run -it pytheia:0.1